-Nearly 40 nations and over 20 cities and regions worldwide have enacted policies that charge polluters for carbon emissions, but neither Congress or any U.S. state has yet implemented an economy wide price on carbon.
+Nearly 42 nations and over 25 cities, states, and regions worldwide have enacted policies that charge polluters for carbon emissions, but neither Congress or any U.S. state has yet implemented an economy-wide price on carbon.
 Momentum is building for such policies, and leaders are collaborating across state and party lines on mechanisms to reduce greenhouse gas emissions while creating jobs and improving public health.

 State Information Carbon Pricing policies are currently under consideration in six Northeast states